18-year-old arrested after homicide at Foothill Farms house party

-An 18-year-old man has been arrested after a teen was killed and two adults were injured Friday night at a Foothill Farms house party, according to the Sacramento Sheriff's Department.
+An 18-year-old suspect has been arrested after a teen was killed and two adults were injured Friday night at a Foothill Farms house party, according to the Sacramento County Sheriff's Department.

+On Saturday afternoon, police arrested Kejhonne Henderson for murder, attempted murder and assault with a deadly weapon.

-Deputies responded to the 4400 block of Greenholme Drive just before midnight and found a 17-year-old with gunshot wounds in his upper body and a 36-year-old woman with a gunshot wound to her lower body.
-The teen was pronounced dead at the scene.
+Deputies responded to the 4400 block of Greenholme Drive just before midnight on Friday night and found Jordan Pannell, 17, with gunshot wounds in his upper body and a 36-year-old woman with a gunshot wound to her lower body.
+Pannell was pronounced dead at the scene.

 If you have any information regarding this incident, call the Sacramento Sheriff's Department at (916) 874-5115.